alperkan1/Dublin-Airport-Plane-Spotters/README.md

 [GitHUb page link](https://github.com/alperkan1/MS1-Dublin-Airport-Plane-Spotters)

-- on the top right it will give you the forking option
+- On the top right it will give you the forking option

 #### To Clone use the link below

 [GitHUb page link](https://github.com/alperkan1/MS1-Dublin-Airport-Plane-Spotters)

 - Use the Code button
-- Chose your cloning option (HTTPS SSH GITHUB CLI)
+- Choose your cloning option (HTTPS SSH GITHUB CLI)
-- Using git bash paste the link.
+- Using git bash, paste the link.
 - Use the code in your directory.